-MVK was appealing the severity of a Local Court sentence, relating to a charge of negligent driving occasioning grievous bodily harm.
-The charges related to an incident when MVK, on his second week riding a scooter, swerved off the road to avoid being hit by traffic and non-fatally collided with a pedestrian.
+MVK appealed the severity of a Local Court sentence, relating to a charge of negligent driving occasioning grievous bodily harm.
+The charges related to an incident when MVK, on his second week riding a scooter, swerved off the road to avoid being hit by traffic.
+He then non-fatally collided with a pedestrian.
 The Local Court suspended MVK’s driver’s licence for 18 months.
-MVK gave instructions to appeal against the severity of the sentence.
+However, MVK gave our traffic lawyers instructions to appeal against the severity of the sentence.

 If you are facing traffic offence or speeding charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the speeding and traffic offence defence lawyers in our Sydney office.

 - Negligent driving occasioning grievous bodily harm, Section 117(1)(B) Road Transport Act 2013

 - severity appeal